albill/albill.github.com/_posts/2002-07-03-anunnakicabiri-videos.markdown

 ---
+author: admin
+date: '2002-07-03 02:02:00'
 layout: post
+slug: anunnakicabiri-videos
+status: publish
 title: Anunnaki/Cabiri Videos
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '873'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Well, we wonderful souls of the <a href="http://www.anunnaki.org">Anunnaki Project</a> have finally put some videos online.
 These are short, 30 second, clips...
 The promo CD will be available soon and these are drawn from it.